ad656/ad656/README.md

-- 👋 Hi, I’m @ad656
+- 👋 Hi, I’m Allan
-- 👀 I’m interested in
+- 👀 I’m interested in all things related to computer software and hardware
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C++ and python
 - 📫 How to reach me -  aldong@ucsd.edu